foerstj/sumcol/README.md

 ### Effects
 Spells are added to PContent, which means they appear in shops & drops with some probability.\
+For multiplayer characters, there's also a convenient mart map where you can buy the spells and scrolls.\
 Note: unfortunately, scrolls are excluded from PContent, so they won't appear on original maps without mods.
 See my minimod scrolls-in-shops for a solution.

 ### Compatibility